RolfOe/project-assignment-B/README.md

-# project-assignment-B
+# Project-assignment-B
-project assignment B for Social Graphs
+A project assignment  for The Social Graphs course at DTU

 About
 --